HAMZA EL DIN 1929 -

 Austin, in California, and in more recent years when he played in

-Paris, where I now live with my wife, singer Catherine Braslavsky) his
+Paris, where I now live with my collaborator and spouse, singer Catherine Braslavsky) his

 magnificent smile, warm embrace, and teasing jokes made it seem as if